60% of colon cancer deaths could be prevented if people

 Routine colorectal screening is recommended for all people aged 50 and older.
 Screening may be recommended to begin earlier for patients with a family history of colorectal cancer or other risk factors.
 Always talk to your doctor about when you should start getting screened and which screening method is right for you.

 It is important to remember that your doctor does not necessarily think you have cancer if he or she suggests a screening test.
 Screening tests are often given when you have no cancer symptoms.
-Screening tests may be repeated on regular basis.
+Screening tests may be repeated on a regular basis.
 If a screening test is abnormal, you may need to have more tests done to find out if you have cancer.
 These are called diagnostic tests.

 Screening for colorectal cancer helps decrease the number of deaths from the disease.